New EU sanctions target Russian military-industrial complex – KION546

 New EU sanctions target Russian military-industrial complex

 BRUSSELS (AP) — The European Union says its latest round of sanctions will hit Russia’s military-industrial complex, as well as people and groups that are attacking Ukrainian civilians or kidnapping children.
-A European Commission vice-president said on Friday that the package would deal a blow to 168 companies or state organizations, as well some two dozen individuals.
-The ninth package of EU punitive measures against Russia for its war in Ukraine was approved by EU leaders during a Thursday summit.
-It was formally adopted on Friday by written procedure.
-Russia’s open effort to have Ukrainian children adopted and bought up as Russian is already well underway, an Associated Press investigation found.
+Valdis Dombrovskis, a European Commission vice-president, said Friday the package will deal a blow to 168 “entities” — companies or state organizations — as well as some two dozen individuals.
+The ninth package of EU punitive measures against Russia for its war in Ukraine was approved by EU leaders at a summit Thursday.
+It was formally adopted Friday by written procedure.